Zeroji/semicolon/docs/cogs.md

 > **Side note about flags**
-Flags with `;;` are like flags in Bash: if the first argument of your command starts with a dash (`-`), the letters behind if, called "flags", will be sent to the command.
+Flags with `;;` are like flags in Bash: if the first argument of your command starts with a dash (`-`), the letters behind it, called "flags", will be sent to the command.
 You can specify which flags your command accept.
 Flags are case-sensitive.
 Quick example:
 > ```python
 > @cog.command(flags='abc')